POS Hardware: Best Options for Small Business

 If you bring your own payment processor (as you can with systems like Lightspeed), the processor typically provides you with credit card terminals.
 POS systems that come with built-in payment processing typically have card terminals built into the POS display or stand.

 Internet sites like eBay and Amazon are full of used and new POS equipment.
 In some cases, this equipment is sold directly by the manufacturer and may be perfectly compatible with your POS.
-However, it is best to use the hardware that is approved and supplied by your POS and payments providers because those pieces of equipment will be covered by service agreements.
+However, it is best to use the hardware that is approved and supplied by your POS and payment providers because those pieces of equipment will be covered by service agreements.

 If anything goes wrong with your POS system, the provider may be limited in the support it can provide.
 For example, if your store logo on your customer receipts is printing strangely, it could be an issue with the POS or the receipt printer.
 If you purchased your receipt printer from an internet seller, your POS provider wouldn’t troubleshoot that equipment with you.